chef/chef-web-docs/chef_master/source/resource_machine_file.rst

 ``path``
    **Ruby Type:** String

    The full path to the file, including the file name and its extension.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

    Microsoft Windows: A path that begins with a forward slash (``/``) will point to the root of the current working directory of the chef-client process.
 This path can vary from system to system.
 Therefore, using a path that begins with a forward slash (``/``) is not recommended.